 How to Sew Perfect HST Points-Step 1

 Sewing perfect HST points is a two-step process.
 Frist chain-stitch all your blocks into rows, nesting your seams as you sew.
 This not only secures your blocks in place for the second round of sewing, it also gives you a preview of what your finished quilt top will look like.
 What makes this step important, is that you are sewing with a generous ¼” seam.
 That means you are making your seam allowance just a bit bigger.
 By taking a slightly larger seam allowance, it sets the points of your HST just a smidge further away from the seam line.
 This will really matter when you sew your rows of blocks together.

 My most recent floral star quilt brought the whole HST sewing process to completion.
-Using layer cakes simplified the cutting process.
-Using the adjusted seam allowance on the magic 8 HST made my individual blocks size more accurate .
+Using batik layer cakes simplified the cutting process.
+Using the adjusted seam allowance on the magic 8 HST made my individual block size more accurate .
 Then using that same adjusted seam allowance on the assembly perfected the whole process.
 Nice even blocks, create nice even HSTs which result in a stunning quilt with perfect points!

 How to Nest Your Seams